ndugger-archive/blackbeard/readme.md

 ==========
 **Simple, powerful, familiar**

-Blackbeard as an MVC framework for Node.js, designed to be familar.
+Blackbeard is an MVC framework for Node.js, designed to be familar.

 (Licensed under MIT)